saadjsct/compliant-franco/compliant-franco.md

 also).

-one great thing about this representation is its backward compatibility, by backward compatibility we mean if someone wrote ط as T instead of t, it won't effect the interpretation of the word if the receiver doesn't know this mapping. we basically lose nothing - *kinda* - but we gain more clarification and disambiguation.
+one great thing about this representation is its backward compatibility, by backward compatibility i mean if someone wrote ط as T instead of t, it won't effect the interpretation of the word if the receiver doesn't know this mapping. we basically lose nothing - *kinda* - but we gain more clarification and disambiguation.

-we use also capital letters to represent long vowels, see *diacritics and vowels*.

 ### importance of case sensitivity